ATOMNFT/M5stick-Marauder/README.md

 <hr>

 ## 🛠️ Fixes as of 04/07/24 🛠️
 - BLE swift pairing windows attack fixed with no crashes and very fast attacks.
+(See video below)

 <hr>